m9p909/ReactWorkshop/README.md

 Then, setup the app with vite, run
 `npm create vite@latest pokeapp`

+ For Older students and devs, we are not using create react app because newer alternatives like vite are way easier to use.
+See: https://github.com/reactjs/reactjs.org/pull/5487

  select the react, and javascript options from the tui menu